jcuenod/selfcheck/README.md

 ### Docker

+Initial setup:

 1. Copy `example_config.js`, rename it to `config.js`, and set the configuration variables.
+1. Add images (like the logo and feature image) to `client/public/`.

+Build and run Docker container:

-1. docker build -t selfcheck-container .
+1. `docker build -t selfcheck-container .`
-1. docker run --name selfcheck-app -p 80:3000 selfcheck-container
+1. `docker run --name selfcheck-app -p 80:3000 selfcheck-container`

 The `-p 80:3000` step binds port 3000 in the container to port 80 on localhost (so nothing else can be listening on port 80).
 You can now visit the site at <http://localhost>.
 If you want to add SSL, the easiest method is probably to set up a reverse proxy in front of the container and negotiate TLS using nginx or apache.